pkolchanov/CustomizingPython/pipe.md

 ```

-Recompile CPython and check that nothing is broken
+Recompile CPython and check that nothing is broken:
 ```python
 >>> f = lambda x:x
 >>> 1 |> f()